Bill Gates shifts tone on climate, criticizes "doomsday view," drawing mixed reaction

 Gates' memo drew a mixed response.
 Some agreed that climate change isn't the greatest threat to humanity, while others slammed the memo for understating the consequences of climate change.

-Dr. Katherine Hayhoe, chief scientist for the Nature Conservancy, says the problem of climate change cannot be separated from the other major threats that humanity faces because it contributes to them, including in the developing world.
+Dr. Katharine Hayhoe, climate scientist and professor at Texas Tech University, says the problem of climate change cannot be separated from the other major threats that humanity faces because it contributes to them, including in the developing world.

 "Just give me a list of people's top 10 things to worry about, and I can tell you how climate change is making every single one of those top 10 things worse," she said.